How to build a website

-If you’ve ever wondered how to build a website for your business, we’ve put together a quick guide of points to consider.
+If you’ve ever wondered how to build a website for your business, I’ve put together a quick guide of points to consider.
 It’s not a complete list, but it’s one that’s been created from my own experiences, from building my own website and working on websites for clients.
 Websites are important to any business, and that includes any equestrian business.
 If you’re looking for something, whether it’s an equestrian PR and marketing professional (you don’t need to look any further, you’re home!), a riding instructor, the best supplement for your horse, or a bespoke bridle, the chances are that you’ll pop your question into Google.
 Google’s great, we love Google, but Google can only pull up websites and pages that exist on the web.
 If you business doesn’t have a website, how does Google and, by extension, the person looking for you, know that a) you exist or b) where to find you!

 Here are our top tips on how to build your own website…or, at least, how to find the right person to help you…

 1. Do a little research, but don’t let the numbers scare you.
 Websites can cost a fortune…but they don’t have to.
 I don’t think you need to sell a limb to get a really impressive website.
 There are lots of options- you can use a platform like WordPress and buy a template for pounds and do all the work yourself, or you can speak to a friendly website designer and ask if they’ll customise a template for you.
 Or you can give the whole job to them and sit back and admire the view.
 There are lots of options.

 2. Make sure you’re in control.
 Gone are the days when a web wizard would need to update your website!
 Not only was this expensive as each time you wanted a tweak, you needed to pay, but you’d also need to form an orderly queue along with all your web designer’s other customers.
 Let’s be honest.
 No one likes to queue.